SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *__New(controller :: SimulatorController, function :: Function)*
 Constructs an instance of *ControllerFunction*.
 The supplied *function* must be an instance of the wrapped class [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk), which provides the configuration information.

-#### *enable(trigger :: String := false)*
+#### *enable(trigger :: String := false, action :: ControllerAction := false)*
 Enables the given trigger (for example "Push") for this controller function, which means, that the connected action can be triggered by the hardware controller.
 If *trigger* is not supplied, all triggers will be enabled.
+If *action* is supplied, the function is enabled only for the given action.

-#### *disable(trigger :: String := false)*
+#### *disable(trigger :: String := false, action :: ControllerAction := false)*
 Disables the given trigger (for example "Push") for this controller function, which means, that the connected action cannot be triggered anymore by the hardware controller.
 If *trigger* is not supplied, all triggers will be disabled.
+If *action* is supplied, the function is disabled only for the given action.

 #### *setText(test :: String, color :: String := "Black")*
 If the controller has an associated visual representation of the hardware controller, the visual label of the function might be changed with this method.
 The given color must be a defined HTML color descriptor.